 In truth, public relations does not involve buying ads, creating brand logo designs, putting up billboards or designing catchy jingles.
 Instead, public relations specialists promote companies (or individuals) through what is considered earned media.
-This includes stories on websites, in newspapers and magazines and on television programs.
-This media channels are actually considered more trustworthy and respected by individuals, as they cannot simply be paid for and designed any way the business desires–they present what a third party considers to be the truth.
+Specifically, this includes stories on websites, in newspapers and magazines and on television programs.
+These media channels are considered markedly more trustworthy and respected by individuals, as they cannot simply be paid for and designed any way the business desires–they present what a third party considers to be the truth.

 According to the Public Relations Society of America, public relations involves the anticipation, analyzation, and interpretation of public opinions, attitudes, and issues as they affect the business or brand.
-A public relations agency would, therefore, be deeply involved in counseling a business as they conduct business.
+A public relations agency, therefore, becomes deeply involved in counseling a business as they conduct business.

 For more information about the benefits of hiring a public relations agency, contact Web Content Development today.